Skip to Content

 For us cheap folks, sometimes losing a few eggs is more reasonable than paying someone to come in and grab the eggs.

-What to Do With Chickens When on Vacation
+How to Care for Chickens When Away on Vacation

 If you are going to have someone come and check your chickens leave a couple of egg cartons near the coop.
 This way, they won’t be trying to shove the eggs in their pocket.

-You could always have the neighbor come to gather eggs and check your chickens and take the eggs with them.
+You could always have the neighbor gather eggs, check your chickens, and take the eggs with them.
 However, if you live out in the country and your nearest neighbor is miles away, you may find losing a few eggs is worth it.

-Don’t have anyone near you to care for your chickens?
+The last thing you can do is get a chicken sitter.
+Don’t have anyone near you or a family member to care for your chickens?
 This Pet Sitter website now offers sitters for chickens!
 Check it out here.

 MORE CHICKEN TIPS: